Greco1899/scrape_ufc_stats/README.md

 ## Introduction

-Data before 01 January 2022 (last event UFC Fight Night: Lewis vs. Daukaus) has scraped and saved as the following data files:
+Data for all fights have scraped and saved as the following data files:
 ```
 ufc_events.csv
 ufc_fight_details.csv